High jinks from William Fox-Pitt’s Luxury FH at trot-up as Bramham gets underway

 William Fox-Pitt’s ride Luxury FH showed some high spirits at the first trot-up at the Equi-Trek Bramham Horse Trials yesterday evening (6 June).

-Ninety-six horses, competing in the Equi-Trek CCI3* and the Bishop Burton under-25 CCI3*, were presented to the ground jury of Les Smith, Jane Holderness-Roddam and Heather Buckland and all passed.
+Ninety-six horses, competing in the Equi-Trek CCI3* and the British Horse Feeds under-25 CCI3*, were presented to the ground jury of Les Smith, Jane Holderness-Roddam and Heather Buckland and all passed.

-Luxury FH, Catherine Witt’s grey 12-year-old by Vechta, is one of two rides for William in the CCI3*, a class he has won six times.
-William also rides the syndicate-owned nine-year-old Oratorio II in this class, as well as Carol Gee and Catherine Witt’s Fernhill Pimms in the BETA CIC3*, which he was triumphed in twice previously.
+Luxury FH, Catherine Witt’s grey 12-year-old by Vechta, is one of two rides for William in the CCI3*, a class he has won seven times.
+William also rides the syndicate-owned nine-year-old Oratorio II in this class, as well as Carol Gee and Catherine Witt’s Fernhill Pimms in the BETA CIC3*, which he has triumphed in twice previously.

 William reported on his website yesterday: “The park is looking wonderful but it is all quite dry, they have been doing lots of spiking, aerating and watering, and it doesn’t look as if we are going to get much rain.
-The course is quite different to two years ago, with 13 skinnies, angles or corners, so it is quite a test of accuracy but is not over terrifying.”
+The course is quite different to two years ago, with 13 skinnies, angles or corners, so it is quite a test of accuracy, but is not over terrifying.”

 William and Fernhill Pimms were first into the CIC3* dressage arena this morning and a mark of 26.9 was only superseded during the day by local girl Nicola Wilson, who piloted European individual bronze medallist Bulana to a score of 25.